extension/homepage/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 Please remember that tags are useless without variables so only blacklist variables if you are certain that you do not use them with any tags in your container.

-= How can I track add-to-cart events in WooCommerce =

-To track add-to-cart events using classic transactions you have to catch the dataLayer event gtm4wp.addProductToCart

-There are 3 additional dataLayer variables that can be accessed during the event using classic ecommerce tracking:

-* productName: the name of the product where the cart button has been pressed
-* productSKU: the SKU you entered in your product settings
-* productID: the ID of the WordPress post that holds your product data

 = How can I track scroll events in Google Tag Manager? =